Bill Perkins (businessman)

-William Osborne Perkins III (born February 2, 1969) is an American hedge fund manager and poker player.
-Perkins manages Skylar Capital, an energy trading hedge fund that had approximately $500 million in assets under management as of 2023.
+William Osborne Perkins III (born February 2, 1969) is an American hedge fund manager, entrepreneur, author, film producer, and poker player.
+He is the founder of Skylar Capital, an energy-focused hedge fund, and a co-founder of the Earth observation company SkyFi.
+He is also a co-founder of the data and geospatial intelligence company SynMax.

 Early life and education

 Perkins grew up in Jersey City, New Jersey.
-His father, Bill Perkins, was a criminal defense attorney who served two terms in the New Jersey General Assembly and played four games as a running back for the New York Jets.
+His father, Perkin II was a criminal defense attorney who served two terms in the New Jersey General Assembly and played four games as a running back for the New York Jets.
 His mother was a schoolteacher.
 He received a B.S. in electrical engineering from the University of Iowa, his father's alma mater, where he was a walk-on defensive back for the Iowa Hawkeyes football team.
 He did not have good grades and quit playing football before his senior year.

 Career

 Energy trading

 In 1991, Perkins became a trainee for a clerk on the New York Mercantile Exchange.
 In 1995, during the deregulation of the electricity market in Texas, Perkins moved to Houston to run a trade derivatives and options desk as a trader and risk manager for El Paso Energy, Statoil, AIG Energy Trading, and Zahr Securities.

 In 1997, he founded Small Ventures USA, L.P. the lead investor in CUTUCO Energy, a project to build a liquefied natural gas facility and natural gas fueled power plant in El Salvador.

 In 2002, he joined his friend and former Enron trader John D. Arnold's new hedge fund, Centaurus Energy.
 He made a notable amount of trading profits for the firm, including taking the opposite side of trades that led to the collapse of Amaranth Advisors in 2006, making Arnold the youngest billionaire in the U.S. at age 33.
 Despite annual gains Centaurus shut down in 2012 due to low natural gas prices.
 Perkins, then founded Skylar Capital, a fund to trade U.S. gas futures, options and swaps.
 It raised $102 million in capital in its first 3 months.

 In 2006, Perkins was a member of the board of directors of NorthernStar Natural Gas.